 Want more yummy low-carb snacks you can serve as a party appetizer or afternoon pick-me-up that keeps you satiated?
 Try any of the recipes below:

 Healthy Buffalo Cauliflower Bites

-- 8 cups, about 1 large cauliflower head, of cauliflower florets, cut to 1 1/2-inch size
+- 1 large cauliflower head, cut to 1 ½-inch florets

 - 2 tablespoons extra-virgin olive oil

-- 1/4 teaspoon kosher salt
+- ¼ teaspoon kosher salt

 - 3 tablespoons Buffalo sauce

 - Preheat the oven to 450°F. Coat a large rimmed baking sheet with cooking spray.